AFRINIC-Labs/managed-dnssec/03-swarm/stack/README.md

 ```

 ### Next Steps ###
-From step `12`, we can start using PowerDNS API
+From step `12`, we can start using PowerDNS API.
+See [testing](../testing) for an implementation example.
 1. Create slave TSIG keys
 2. Create slave zone
 3. Assign slave TSIG key to slave zone